sweetest-framework/sweetest/GUIDELINES.md

 }
 ```

-`sut { ... }` is used in order to get inside the scope of the steps class and callint its functions.
+`sut { ... }` is used in order to get inside the scope of the steps class and calling its functions.
 As you can see the test is quite expressive and could as well be read by non-technical or business people.
 That's exactly as it should be.

 **Tip:** you can write all your test cases like that in the test class first and then let the IDE create the missing functions in the respective steps class (e.g. in IntelliJ: Option + Enter, select "Create member function" and the target class, in this case the steps class - and done!).
 That way you can flesh out the tests first and make the sources compilable very fast.